 Learn the technical skills needed for healthy vocal production of all genres.
-Each lesson is tailor-made to the student’s vocal needs with emphasis on breathing, projection, style, rhythm, and musicality.
+Emphasis is on breathing, projection, style, rhythm, and musicality.
+Strengthen ensemble singing capabilities and musicianship through an exploration of classical and Broadway songs.
+Both group and individual voice are part of the curriculum.

 Acting a Song